rbunge-nsc/code-compare/CONTRIBUTING.md

 - SQL - Asher

 # How to report bugs/typos:
-Use the Github issues to let the group know if a webpage has inaccurate info/typos.
+Use the Github Projects Page to let the group know if a webpage has inaccurate info/typos.
 (Or just message the group chat on google chats.)

 # How to submit changes to another members page:
 - Use the Pull request protocol developed by the group.